First 2019 pup at Cwmtydu!

 Pembrokeshire & Ceredigion County Councils provide information boards at many local beaches about what to do when seeing a seal pup on the beach, which you may see if you visit us in the Autumn.
 However, I feel lucky to be able to play a small part in protecting our native wildlife, and also enjoy meeting the many holiday makers and locals who come to visit once the word is out that there are pups on the beach!

 So, grab your binoculars and book a short stay this Autumn!

-Thank you to Pauline Bett for permission to use her fabulous photos.
+Thank you to Pauline Bett for organising the watch, and for taking such wonderful photos.